Sonnentierchen/forschungsprojekt/README.md

 The final results of experiments are stored within the `train` folder of the respective network folder, e.g. `mrcnn_vufo`.
 The details of the experiment are listed in the README of the network's folder.
 The naming of the folders indicates the state of the experiment that was applied.

-All experiment folders have in common, that the final results (this means always the weights with the highest number of epochs in a folder) were again once run on a video, i.e. video7.3gp of the VUFO dataset and evaluated on the whole 1500 images VUFO set to give an example of the network's performance.
+All experiment folders have in common, that the final results (this means always the weights with the highest number of epochs in a folder) were again once run on a video, i.e. video7.3gp of the VUFO dataset (this video was chosen for its diverese objects and difficult scenerey) and evaluated on the whole 1500 images VUFO set to give an example of the network's performance.
 The results are stored next to the weights of the experiment.
 The video.avi and instances.json are the artifacts of the inference run with the produced weights, and the evaluation.txt is the evaluation result on the 1500 images.

 To inspect the training process simply open tensorboard with the parameter `--logdir=` set to the folder containing the weights and the events.
 It should then be possible to view the loss functions etc.